hojjang98/ML-Projects/scu_ai_competiton-2025/README.md

 ---

-## 📌 Notes
+📌 Notes

-* All experiments are tracked by date with versioned model scripts.
+*All experiments are tracked and logged per submission.
-* Preprocessing is integrated within each model pipeline.
+*Preprocessing is embedded within each pipeline to ensure reproducibility.
-* This structure emphasizes **reproducibility**, **experiment traceability**, and **progress logging**.
-* Feature engineering includes domain-inspired aggregates, interaction features, and **cluster-based segmentation**.
+*Feature engineering combines domain insights, interaction features, and unsupervised segmentation.
-* Optuna consistently outperformed RandomizedSearchCV for LGBM.
+*Optuna consistently outperformed RandomizedSearchCV for LGBM.
-* Interestingly, the **simplest tuned model (LGBM only)** initially performed best, but clustering-based feature engineering ultimately achieved the **highest AUC**.
+*While a simple Optuna-tuned LGBM performed strongly, cluster-based features ultimately achieved the highest AUC.

 📂 Dataset is not included.
 Please refer to the [Kaggle competition page](https://www.kaggle.com/competitions/3-ai) to download the data.